• Facebook

 So the need to know how to use silence, which translates into a wise use of pauses.

 Imagine the listener hit by incessant quatrains of sixteenths shot without breath!
 You get bored right away.
-From the musician’s side, the one who plays them without listening to what he is doing, never seems to tire.
+From musician’s side, the one who plays them, without listening to what he is doing, never seems to tire.

 It may sound like a paradox, but sometimes the desire to amaze, to show one’s ability at all costs in a self-celebratory way, are temptations that can take over and over, if not managed.